Section 144 - variation of cease trade order to permit private placement.

 IN THE MATTER OF

-WHEREAS the securities of Adex Mining Inc. (the Issuer) are subject to a cease trade order of the Director dated May 27, 1998 (the Cease Trade Order) made under section 127 of the Act directing that trading in the securities of the Issuer cease until the Cease Trade Order is revoked by a further order of revocation;
+WHEREAS the securities of Plata-Peru Resources Inc. (the Issuer) are subject to a cease trade order of the Director dated October 25, 1999 (the OSC Cease Trade Order), as made under section 127 of the Act directing that trading in securities of the Issuer cease until the OSC Cease Trade Order is revoked by a further order of revocation;

 AND UPON considering the application and the recommendation of the staff of the Commission;